-- native title party or parties, being any registered native title body corporate/s and/or registered native title claimants for the area to which the RTN applies - grantee party, being the party making the relevant application under the Mining Act, and - government party, being the state of NSW (represented by MEG)
+- native title party or parties, being any registered native title body corporate/s and/or registered native title claimants for the area to which the RTN applies - grantee party, being the party making the relevant application under the Petroleum Act, and - government party, being the state of NSW (represented by MEG).

-It is a requirement that the parties must negotiate in good faith with a view to obtaining the agreement of the native title party or parties to the doing of the particular 'act'.
-The aim of the negotiation process is an agreement (Section 31 Agreement) between the negotiation parties.
-The native title party and the grantee party also typically enter an additional agreement, often referred to as an 'ancillary agreement'.
+It is a requirement that the parties must negotiate in good faith with a view to obtaining the agreement of the native title party or parties to the doing of the particular act.
+The aim of the negotiation process is an agreement (Section 31 agreement) between the negotiation parties.
+The native title party and the grantee party also typically enter an additional agreement, often referred to as an ancillary agreement.

-Once agreement is reached, the RTN process is complete and the decision can be taken to grant the EL (without the Native Title Condition).
+Once an agreement is reached, and the s31 agreement is signed by all parties, the RTN process is complete, and the decision can be taken to grant the PEL or PSPA (without the Native Title Condition).